 Pedestrian and Bicycle Connections - Access to non-motorized transportation opportunities is especially important as access to autos is not available to many residents of EJ areas.
 Normal sidewalk networks are in place and each transportation project should be reviewed carefully to insure maintenance of the existing sidewalk network.
 The review should also identify and promote any opportunities for improvements or enhancements of the sidewalk network.
 Bicycle connections are also important, but must be reviewed in accord with a regional plan.
-The SCRCOG has undertaken a regional bicycle and pedestrian study leading to a final Regional Bicycle and Pedestrian Plan in mid-2007.
-It is expected that continued implementation of the recommendations of the completed Regional Bicycle and Pedestrian Plan will further the achievement of EJ goals by providing additional opportunities for non-motorized transportation modes serving these and other portions of the Region.
+The SCRCOG undertook a regional bicycle and pedestrian study leading to a final Regional Bicycle and Pedestrian Plan in 2007.
+Implementation of the recommendations of the completed Regional Bicycle and Pedestrian Plan will further the achievement of EJ goals by providing additional opportunities for non-motorized transportation modes serving these and other portions of the Region.